 Most medication and water treatment instructions advise you to turn off your protein skimmer while the tank is being treated.
 The reason for this is that foam fractionating removes a lot of materials from your aquarium water, including the medication and water treatment materials.

 If a protein skimmer is included in your aquarium system, it can be used to remove undesirable materials, rather than performing a water change.
+The "Vodka Method" reduces both nitrates and phosphates if your filtration system includes a protein skimmer.

 Activated carbon filtration can remove a wide variety of materials from aquarium water.
 Carbon filtration will remove not only medications and toxins from your tank water, it will also remove a number of trace elements until the carbon becomes saturated.